How to Deduplicate People and Companies in Bulk and Automatically

 Step 4 is where you preview and apply your merge changes.

-Preview Merged Changes in CSV Report
+Preview Merge Changes in CSV Report

 Now with the filters and master record set up, you can preview the changes you are making to your data.
 That way, you can verify that your deduplication configuration is working as expected before those changes are pushed to your live database.